MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 ## Presentation Candidate
 **Name:** Marian Ofori Yeboah
-"I have a background in Business Administration and am currently studying Business Intelligence and Analytics at NSCC.
-My goal is to gain the knowledge and skills needed to read and interpret an organization's existing data and learn how to migrate existing data to databases effectively."
+- I have a background in Business Administration and am currently studying Business Intelligence and Analytics at NSCC.
 - Relevant experience and expertise

 ## Sample Data Selection